PrintWeek (PW): Tough 18 months…

 PW: Brands (FMCG and non-FMCG) are seeking more and more from print and packaging.
 As a global manufacturing brand, how can our industry cater to the new normal of - gaining speed; more flexibility; profit-centric approach; and lower carbon footprint?

-PW: Any lessons you can share on being resilient or innovative (plus flourished) during the past 18 months?
+PW: Any lessons you can share from a customer that has been resilient or innovative (and flourished) during the past 18 months?

 PW: Your plans for 2022?